 But that’s not all…

 Wealthfront is also the first and only automated service to offer what is likely to become a sixth major category: the automated disposition of transferred assets.
-By this I mean the ability to either sell down a concentrated stock position in an optimized fashion (our Selling Plan) or manage a transferred account in a way that minimizes the taxes incurred when the old portfolio is sold (our Tax Minimized Brokerage Account Transfer Service).
+By this I mean the ability to manage a transferred account in a way that minimizes the taxes incurred when the old portfolio is sold (our Tax Minimized Brokerage Account Transfer Service).
 You’re not likely to find these at a traditional brokerage, since they are extremely time consuming and costly when performed manually.

 Automation makes it possible to provide access to premium investment services that were previously only available to the very wealthy.
 As we explained in Why Wealth Managers Have High Account Minimums, individual traditional advisors only have the bandwidth to serve 50 to 100 clients.
 Their fees and account minimums must be high for them to generate the high salaries to which they have become accustomed.

 The only way to deliver high-end services to the masses is through software.
 And software makes far fewer errors at the repetitive tasks advisors need to do on behalf of their clients.
 Consistent academic research has shown that any attempt to customize clients’ portfolios based on judgment leads to worse returns.
 There simply isn’t any value to it.